bonez0607/Portal-menu/README.md

 Javascript file used for shared site content on the Portal

 This script and accompanying style sheet is used on the Region 3 Motor Vehicle use pages, located in the Maps & Publications node.
 Please DO NOT modify this script or the accompanying stylesheet.
-If neededfor a project please download a new copy so that the original pages are NOT altered when files are modified to fit your needs
+If needed for a project please download a new copy so that the original pages are NOT altered when files are modified to fit your needs

 ## USAGE